This spot has been added by

 Snorkeling is only allowed in the swimming area, called “Alexander Pool”.
 It measures approximately 393ft/120m long and 229ft/70m wide.

 The bottom of the basin is mostly sandy, with some areas covered with moss and limestone rocks.
-The edges of the pool host an abundance of aquatic plants, which in places forms some underwater “forests”.
+The edges of the pool, particularly its northeastern corner (see map) host an abundance of water lilies and other aquatic plants, which in places forms some underwater “forests”.

 Many species of freshwater fish can be spotted in the pool, particularly around the aquatic plants.
 Mullet, bluegill, redbreast sunfish are very common, as well as the spotted bass, generally seen lurking near the bottom.
 Encounters with turtles, water snakes, or small alligators are occasional possibilities in the basin.

 Alexander Springs offers translucent water, where visibility usually reaches 90 to 100ft (30m).
 The superb aquatic landscapes of the spring, where the rich, green plants meet the crystalline blue water, make perfect conditions for underwater photography.

 There’s a campground on-site.
 You can book through the official website.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.

 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.

 You must be logged in to post a comment.